desihub/desimodel/README.rst

 ~~~~~~~~

 There are a couple of permanent branches that were used for testing
 alternative designs.
-These will never be merged into trunk but we
+Some of these will never be merged into trunk but we
 will keep them around for the record:

-1703
-    Unknown.
-Documentation needed.

 altccd
     500 micron *versus* 250 micron thick CCDs.